Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Kewdale's median income among taxpayers is $54,334, with an average of $63,689.
-This is lower than the national average.
-Greater Perth has a median income of $60,748 and an average of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $59,561 (median) and $69,816 (average).
+The latest AreaSearch postcode level ATO data for financial year 2023 indicates Kewdale's median income among taxpayers is $54,334, with an average of $63,689.
+This is lower than the national average, compared to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $59,561 (median) and $69,816 (average).
 Census 2021 income data shows Kewdale's household, family, and personal incomes rank modestly, between the 41st and 49th percentiles.
-The $1,500 - 2,999 earnings band captures 35.0% of Kewdale residents (2,902 individuals), similar to regional levels at 32.0%.
+The $1,500 - 2,999 earnings band captures 35.0% of the community (2,902 individuals), similar to regional levels at 32.0%.
 Housing affordability pressures are severe, with only 83.7% of income remaining, ranking at the 41st percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income